dcunited001/dcunited001.github.io/_drafts/speed-of-thought-4-geometry-and-mechanics-of-information.md

     pick up on it, unless they are trained to do so. if they do pick up on languages like this and they aren't supposed to, this alerts the illuminati police.

+- fog-of-war in overwatch communication
+  - especially the rate of expiration of types of information vs. bandwidth as an immediately expendible, allocatable commodity

 ### Mechanics and Dynamics Semiolinguistic Games in Social Physics